eradiate/eradiate/docs/rst/developer_guide/update.rst

    to fetch the latest version of Eradiate and the appropriate versions of its nested submodules.

-The ``--init`` flag will ensure that any new submodule will be initialised.
+The ``--init`` flag will ensure that any new submodule will be initialized.

 Rebuilding the kernel
 ---------------------